zuri-training/TeamGorilla-Auth_wiki/README.md

   git pull upstream main

-Create a new branch for the task you are working on: git checkout -b branchName (Make sure your branchName is descriptive in context to the feature you are working on.
+Create a new branch for the task you are working on: git checkout -b branchName
-  Also be sure to check which branch you are using git status before you begin working)
+  (Make sure your branchName is descriptive in context to the feature you are working on) (Also be sure to check which branch you are using git status before you begin working)

 When you are done with your task, do: git add

-Commit your work with a message: git commit -m "message" (write a message that will make insight on what you pushed)
+Commit your work with a message: git commit -m "message"
+ (write a message that will make insight on what you pushed)

 To avoid conflicts:
   git pull upstream main